State in Compose

 var count : MutableState<Int> = mutableListOf(0)

-is observable, but every time UI is recomposed count is instantiated to 0.
+On changing count type to MutableState, count is now observable.
+However we notice complier is still throwing an error.
+Reason is now count is observable, but every time UI is recomposed count is instantiated to 0.
 So you will not see any change on the UI.

-Note: to change list into a list that is observable we can use toMutableStateList()
+Note: to change list into a list that is observable we can use toMutableStateList() and apply the initial list as shown below

 val list = remember {mutableStateListOf<ModalObject>().apply{ addAll(getList())) }}

-is stored in the Composition during the initial composition, and the stored value is kept across recompositions.
+2. We can use remember composable inline function.
+A value calculated by remember is stored in the Composition during the initial composition, and the stored value is kept across recompositions.

 // mutableListOf makes count observable with initial value of 0